krhablutzel/KnittingPatternGenerator/index.md

 ![Rule 57, 30x50 size](/examples/rule57.png)

 Rule 57 creates creates a symmetrical diamond shield pattern.
 The stripes along the sides eventually switch to checkers!
-This pattern could make such a fun accent on the front of a hat or a square of a quilt.
+This pattern could make a fun accent on the front of a hat or a square of a quilt.

 To recreate this pattern, enter 30 for the width, 50 for the height, and 57 for the seed.